fairlearn/fairlearn/docs/user_guide/adversarial.rst

 Example 1: Basics & model specification
 ~~~~~~~~~
-Firstly, we cover a most basic application of adversarial mitigation.
+First, we cover a most basic application of adversarial mitigation.
 We start by loading and preprocessing the dataset::

     from sklearn.datasets import fetch_openml